cansik/ArtNet3DotNet/README.md

-# ArtNet3DotNet
+# ArtNet 3 .NET
-ArtNet 3 Implementation for .NET in C#
+Simple ArtNet 3 Implementation for .NET in C# to send and receive dmx packages.

+## Info
+This code was created for teaching purposes and not to be used in productive applications.
+The protocol is not fully implemented and there are of course bugs.
+Please be aware when using this code in your application!

 ## Example